therealjacinto/6502-ben-computer/README.md

 There is much optimization that can be done as I learn more about how to use `vbcc`.
 I can utilize more inline functions, avoid saving register states when entering certain functions, etc.

 Also, I need to understand more about how to use certain libraries and include header files.
-In general, this is a big work in progress.